kakopappa/esp8266_public_private_key_encryption_example_with_aes_128_cbc_nodejs/README.md

 # ESP8266 public/private key encryption example with NodeJS server

-This example demonstrate how to communicate securely in an unsecure WiFi using public/private.
-Data is encryped with aes 128 cbc encryption.
+This example demonstrate how to communicate securely in an unsecure WiFi using public/private key encryption.

+Data is encryped with aes 128 cbc encryption after the initial handshake.

 https://www.preveil.com/blog/public-and-private-key/